Valley View Apartments in Rockford, IL

 • pro The rent is very affordable.

-• pro Cheryl was the best MGR.
+• pro Cheryl was the best manager.

-• pro The place is very well kept, and very clean.
+• pro The place is very well kept and very clean.

 Cons

-• pro The management sucks and overcharges fees for everything.
+• pro They overcharge fees for everything.

 • pro The apartments are full of black mold.